radovanne/clay.nvim/README.md

 ---
 Contributions are welcome!

-That’s it — simple, minimal, and meant to stay out of your way
+That’s it — simple, minimal, and meant to stay out of your way.
-Happy visualizing with Clay + Neovim!
+Happy visualizing with Clay + Neovim! 🎨